ronakg/awesome-flickr-gallery-plugin/README.txt

 == Screenshots ==

-1. Full size photo view with SlideShow along with thumbnail slider at the bottom
 2. Awesome Flickr Gallery with Thumbnail size photos with white background
 3. Awesome Flickr Gallery with photos of size Square with Title and Description OFF
 4. Awesome Flickr Gallery with photos of size Small with Title and Description ON